Cable rip cord: what, why and how? We listed its five benefits!

-How to use the peeling strip
+How to use the rip cord

 When the end of the strip is visible, the strip is pulled through the sheath, which peels the sheath cleanly and safely.
 This reduces the risk of damaging both the installer’s hands and the wires inside the cable.
 This makes installation easier and safer.

-Benefits of peeling strip
+Benefits of rip cord

 – Minimises the risk of damaging the wires or strands inside the cable.
 This is especially important for sensitive cables, as incorrect peeling can lead to malfunctions.